University of South Florida: St. Petersburg campus

 USF first occupied the site of the USF St. Petersburg campus in 1965, taking over the former U.S. Maritime Training Center along Bayboro Harbor in downtown St. Petersburg.
 It is located next to Albert Whitted Airport and less than a mile from the Salvador Dalí Museum and Al Lang Stadium.
 USFSP was a satellite campus from 1965 until 2006, when it was accredited as a separate entity from the USF Tampa campus within the University of South Florida System by the Southern Association of Colleges and Schools.
 USFSP serves approximately 4,500 students per year and offers 33 undergraduate and graduate programs in arts and sciences, business, and education.

 Sarasota-Manatee campus

 When USF Sarasota-Manatee was established as a branch campus in 1975, it originally shared a campus with what is now the independent New College of Florida, but was at the time a USF system member called New College of the University of South Florida.
 New College became independent of the USF system in 2001 and USFSM took its place as a member institution in the USF system, but USFSM and New College continued to share a campus until a new campus was completed for USFSM across the street in 2006.
 Nearly 2,000 students take classes at USFSM each year.
 The campus offers 43 academic programs and certificates in arts and sciences, business, education, and hospitality and technology leadership.

+On May 26, 2026, Florida State Leigslature agreed to transfer the facilities and ownership of the Sarasota-Manatee campus to New College of Florida.
+As a result of this, USF retained $22 million in Operation Funds in this budget deal, according to a proposal by Florida Governor Ron DeSantis.
+USF has introduced a teach out plan, allowing students who are still on the campus to finish their degree, but are no longer admitting students to the Sarasota-Manatee Campus.
+Ownership of the Sarasota-Manatee campus to New College of Florida officially began on July 1, 2026.